 In our clinical trials of AM-101 and AM-111 to date, adverse events have included procedure-related transient changes in tinnitus loudness, muffled hearing, ear discomfort or pain, incision site complications, and middle ear infections.
-A limited number of serious adverse events were observed, but considered unrelated or unlikely related.
+A limited number of serious adverse events were observed (in 2.4% of patients enrolled in the AM-101 phase 2 program and in 4.5% of patients in the AM-111 phase 2 study); all (AM-101) or most (AM-111) were considered unrelated or unlikely related to the treatment.
 Occurrence of serious procedure- or treatment-related side effects could impede clinical trial enrollment and receipt of marketing approval from the FDA, the EMA and comparable foreign regulatory authorities.
 They could also adversely affect physician or patient acceptance of our product candidates.